 Go to System Preferences > Dock & Menu Bar.
 Or type Command + Space bar and search for Dock.

-This will give you a lot more screen space, which is fantastic for large word documents or browsing the web.
+This will give you much more screen space, which is fantastic for large word documents or web browsing.

 20. Tap your finger on Trackpad to click

-You may choose to merely tap the trackpad rather than clicking and making a clicking noise.
-Make sure the ‘Tap to click‘ feature is enabled by going to Settings > TrackPad > Check the Tap to click setting.
+You may merely tap the trackpad rather than clicking and making a clicking noise.
+Ensure the ‘Tap to click‘ feature is enabled by going to Settings > TrackPad > Check the Tap to click setting.

 21. Copy & interact with text from images